Homer Gaines, CPACC

 Accessibility Auditing: Getting Started with Accessibility

-This workshop is for people that are just starting or want to get started learning accessibility and how to audit.
-Or for the people that are in Accessibility that want a refresher or are looking to change their workflows.
+This workshop is for people who are just starting or want to get started learning accessibility and how to audit.
+Or for the people who are in Accessibility who want a refresher or are looking to change their workflows.

 The overall points an attendee should take away and learn from this workshop are: